Pfizer’s New COVID Pill Works – Here’s What That Means

 Good news: The race to find effective treatments for COVID-19 may have reached a turning point.
 Early today Pfizer confirmed that its new pill prevents severe illness in almost 90 percent of COVID patients.
 Known as Paxlovid, the pill could eventually be offered to anyone who tests positive for COVID, with the aim of vastly reducing the number of COVID hospitalizations and deaths.

-For Pfizer’s highly anticipated study on Paxlovid and its effectiveness, researchers recruited 2,246 unvaccinated volunteers who were at greater risk of developing severe illness from Covid.
-A total of 1,379 participants came down with the virus, and within three to five days of developing symptoms, received either the Covid pill or a placebo.
+For Pfizer’s highly anticipated study on Paxlovid and its effectiveness, researchers recruited 2,246 unvaccinated volunteers who were at greater risk of developing severe illness from COVID-19.
+A total of 1,379 participants came down with the virus, and within three to five days of developing symptoms, received either the COVID pill or a placebo.
 (A total of 679 participants received the drug, while 682 received the placebo.)